 Nope, they wanted him dead, not only for his crimes but for the boost it would give morale back home and in the military around the world, both American and her allies'.
 In the person of Maya, we have a "this time it's personal" tone, particularly when we see her friends in the business succumb to terrorism, though we find out very little about her otherwise, which risked making her a cypher.
 In fact, in conception and execution Maya made the movie reminiscent of The Silence of the Lambs, with Chastain often shown on the screen surrrounded by men taller than she is, and struggling to make her voice heard among an overwhelmingly masculine world, both in the aggressors she is fighting and the colleagues she refuses to be intimidated by.
 It makes for an interesting twist on what could have been gung ho, except that made you wonder who it was intended to appeal to apart from the gung ho brigade as it led up to the killing of a man who might not have been half as relevant to the fight against global terror as the Americans needed to make out, a point not ignored.
 Music by Alexandre Desplat.

 After a starting her career as an artist, this American director and writer moved into the world of film, making her first feature The Loveless in 1982.
 Five years later came the film which made her name, the modern vampire tale Near Dark, and she followed it up with equally cult-ish thrillers Blue Steel, Point Break and Strange Days.
 However, The Weight of Water and K-19: The Widowmaker were critical and financial failures, and she fell quiet until Iraq war drama The Hurt Locker over five years later, for which she became the first woman to win the Best Director Oscar.
-She then dramatised the hunt for Osama bin Laden in the controversial Zero Dark Thirty.
+She then dramatised the hunt for Osama bin Laden in the controversial Zero Dark Thirty, and tackled the 1967 riots of Detroit.
 She was once married to fellow director James Cameron, and directed episodes of Wild Palms and Homicide: Life on the Street.